International Shipping Container

 Moving Tips for Loading and Unloading International Containers

 Loading and unloading an international container is much different than a moving truck or storage container.
 Let's review some of the most important international container moving tips:

 - Loading and unloading a sea container is difficult.
-Hire moving help for loading and unloading to make sure it gets done right!
-Start by requesting a quote for moving help.
+Hire moving labor help for loading and unloading to make sure it gets done right!
+Start by requesting a quote for moving labor.

 - Live Load/Unload

 - Nearly all international containers will be a "live" load or unload.
 This means that the container will remain on the truck and the driver will wait while your household items are loaded or unloaded.
 Most shipping companies will only allow two hours for this process before they begin charging additional fees.
 It is imperative that you have enough moving labor help scheduled to complete your move as quickly as possible.
 [Related: Live Load FAQ | Request a Moving Labor Quote]

 - Most people do not understand how much work is involved to load or unload an international container.
 Considering the time constraints and that a ramp is rarely provided, you should never hire less than three movers for an international container.
 Depending on the size and type of move (e.g. load or unload), it's in your best interest to hire more movers than less.

 - We have a heavy iems policy specifically for international containers.